Netmeds First Membership

 Before using FREEAIR NASAL SPRAY, tell your doctor if you are taking, or have recently taken any of the following medicines:

-• medicines used to treat HIV (Ex. ritonavir, cobicistat)
+- medicines used to manage HIV (Ex. ritonavir, cobicistat)

-• medicine used to treat fungal infections (Ex. ketoconazole)
+- medicine used to manage fungal infections (Ex. ketoconazole)

-• medicines used to treat asthma (Ex. theophylline)
+- medicines used to manage asthma (Ex. theophylline)

-• medicines used to treat inflammation such as steroids (Ex. prednisolone)
+- medicines used to manage inflammation such as steroids (Ex. prednisolone)

 Overdosage: